6 killed after vintage aircraft collide at Dallas air show

 Several videos posted on social media showed the fighter plane appearing to fly into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.

-“It was really horrific to see,” Aubrey Anne Young, 37, of Leander.
-Texas, who saw the crash.
-Her children were inside the hangar with their father when it occurred.
+“It was really horrific to see,” said spectator Aubrey Anne Young, 37, of Leander, Texas.
+Her children were inside the hangar with their father when it happened.
 “I’m still trying to make sense of it.”

 Wings Over Dallas bills itself as “America’s Premier World War II Airshow,” according to a website advertising the event.
 The show was scheduled for Nov.
 11-13, Veterans Day weekend, and guests were to see more than 40 World War II-era aircraft.
 Its Saturday afternoon schedule of flying demonstrations included the “bomber parade” and “fighter escorts” that featured the B-17 and P-63.

+“He went belly up to the leader,” Wolk said.
+“That prevents him from gauging distance and position.
+The risk of collision is very high when you cannot see who you are supposed to be in formation with and that kind of joinup is not permitted.”

+He added, “I am not blaming anyone and to the greatest extent possible, air shows, the pilots and the aircraft that fly in them are safe.
+Air shows are one of the largest spectator events in America and it is rare that a tragedy like this occurs.”

 Bleed reported from Little Rock, Arkansas.
-Bobby Caina Calvan in New York City, Ken Miller in Oklahoma City and Dave Kolpack in Fargo, N.D. contributed to this report.
+Bobby Caina Calvan in New York City, Ken Miller in Oklahoma City and Dave Kolpack in Fargo, North Dakota, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.